LogtalkDotOrg/logtalk3/examples/jpl/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.
+Running all the examples and the benchmarks requires SWI-Prolog with the JPL library installed.
+YAP most likely would be usable when the old JPL library bundled with it is updated.
+Some of the examples (but not the benchmarks) can also be used with JIProlog.

-This folder contains a minimal abstraction of the JPL library distributed with SWI-Prolog and YAP.
-This abstraction makes use of Logtalk parametric objects and allows creating Java object, accessing Java class fields, and calling Java class and object methods using a more Logtalk-like syntax.
-It also gives access to some of the JPL utility predicates.
+This folder contains examples adapted from the JPL library distributed with SWI-Prolog and YAP.
+It uses a lightweight abstraction, included in the Logtalk library, for calling Java from Prolog.

-This abstraction is also expected to be implementable with alternative Java interfaces found in backend Prolog compilers other than SWI-Prolog and YAP.

-The main idea is to use parametric objects where the first parameter holds the Java reference (usually to a class or object) and an optional second parameter holds the return value.
-Together with a forward message handler, this allows the use of Java messages with the same functor and number of arguments as found in the JavaDocs.

-For demonstration, adaptations of the JColorChooser and JOptionPane dialog examples and the JTable example from the JPL distribution are included.
+Adaptations of the JColorChooser and JOptionPane dialog examples and the JTable example from the JPL distribution are included.

-There are two loader files in this example, The `loader.lgt` file loads only the JPL library and the Logtalk abstraction of the JPL API.
-The `examples.lgt` file loads base files and the examples.

 When running the GUI examples on the Mac OS X Terminal application, you may get a Java error saying that the AWT cannot be started.
 In alternative, try